What do Olde Gaels talk about when they get together? Here are some of the favorite "people, places and facts" of our alums.

 This structure is named for the late Y. Charles Soda and his wife Helen.
 Soda was a prominent East Bay developer who generously funded the Center.
 The Soda Center is a site for meetings, banquets, poetry readings, club meetings, symposia, wedding receptions and civic events.

 In 1926, sportswriter Pat Frayne of the now defunct San Francisco Call christened the football team "The Gaels."
 The Irish warrior quickly became the mascot and moniker for all the athletic teams.
-Since 1929 the name of the yearbook.

 The Historic Bell: